deesclouds/technical-questions/html-interview-questions.md

 sessionStorage would be used on a public device or guest account. cookie use would be a user not having to login again when returning to a website.

-- [x] Describe the difference between <script>, <script async> and <script defer>.
+- [x] Describe the difference between script, script async and script defer.
-- **Explanation:** <script> is tag used to insert a Javascript file to a page.
- <script async> runs in the background and runs when ready.
+- **Explanation:** script is tag used to insert a Javascript file to a page. script async runs in the background and runs when ready. script defer only executes.
- <script defer> only executes.

-- **Use:** we use the script tag when we need to inject js.
-<script async> is used when need to wait for something to respond and bring back information. script def is used when we need the whole DOM
+- **Use:** we use the script tag when we need to inject js. script async is used when need to wait for something to respond and bring back information. script def is used when we need the whole DOM

-- **Example:** script used for adding animations and behavior.
-<script async> tag we use for google analytics or api
-<script defer> if we want the content to show up immediately
+- **Example:** script used for adding animations and behavior. script async tag we use for google analytics or api. script defer if we want the content to show up immediately.

 - [x] Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?

-- **Explanation:** so that the html and css renders first and the javascript then can render the DOM.
+- **Explanation:** so that the HTML and CSS renders first and the Javascript then can render the DOM.
-The exception would be if we worked Amazon and would lose millions of dollars on slow page load we would remove the body and head tags since they are optional.
+The exception would be if we worked Amazon and would lose millions of dollars on slow page load we would remove the <body> and <head> tags since they are optional.

 - **Use:** to provide a great user experience and a faster page load to also provide a lower bounce rate.

-- **Example:** google site
+- **Example:** Google's Site

 - [x] What is progressive rendering?